-Faculty, Developmental Science
+Faculty, Developmental Science Graduate Program

-Director, CAP Lab
+Director, The CAP Lab

 Developmental changes in brain-behavior relations during infancy and early childhood; developmental cognitive neuroscience and developmental psychophysiology (executive function, emotion regulation, EEG, ECG); individual differences in development; integration of cognition and emotion in early development.

 - PSYC 6944 - Advanced Topics in Developmental Psychology (spring 2023 seminar - "Developmental Psychobiology of Early Executive Function")